mewdev/mewdev/README.md

 Exploring the fascinating world of front-end development through small projects and learning from the Scrimba platform 🚀.
 Eager to absorb knowledge and always up for a challenge.

 ### 🚀 What I Bring to the Table:
-- Clean, semantic, scalable modular code
+- Clean, semantic, scalable modular code utilizing current modern technologies
-- Problem-solving mindset
-- Emphasis on UX and solid design
+- Emphasis on solid UX and UI
 - Strong attention to detail
 - Collaborative spirit
 - Enthusiasm for learning and growth
+- Problem-solving mindset

 ### 🤝 Open to Opportunities:
 I'm on the lookout for new opportunities to contribute and grow as a developer.
 If you're looking for a dedicated and motivated team player, let's chat!